tensorflow/community/rfcs/20200107-tf-data-snapshot.md

 7.  `num_reader_threads`: Optional.
 Number of threads to parallelize reading from snapshot.
 Especially useful if compression is turned on since the decompression operation tends to be intensive.
-Defaults to 1.
 If > 1, then this might introduce non-determinism i.e. the order in which the elements are read from the snapshot are different from the order they're written.
+    Defaults to AUTO.

 8.  `reader_buffer_size`: Optional.
 Maximum number of elements we can prefetch reading from the snapshot.
-Defaults to 1.
 Increasing this might improve performance but will increase memory consumption.
+Defaults to AUTO.

 9.  `num_writer_threads`: Optional.
 Number of threads to parallelize writing from snapshot.
 We'll open up `num_writer_threads` files and write to them in parallel.
 Especially useful if compression is turned on since the compression operation tends to be intensive.
-Defaults to 1.
 If > 1, then this might introduce non-determinism i.e. the order in which the elements are read from the upstream iterator are different from the order they're written.
+Defaults to AUTO.

 10. `writer_buffer_size`: Optional.
 Maximum number of pipeline elements to fill up the buffer before writing them out using `num_writer_threads`.
+Defaults to AUTO.

 11. `shuffle_on_read`: Optional.
-If this is True, then the order in which examples are produced when reading from a snapshot will be random.
+If this is True, then snapshot randomizes the order in which the snapshot files are read back.
+This emulates shuffling of the input files during a training run (e.g. when `Dataset.list_files` is called with `shuffle` turned on).
 Defaults to False.

 12. `shuffle_seed`: Optional.
 If shuffle_seed is set, the random number generator used for shuffling (when `shuffle_on_read` is turned on) is seeded